 Let’s face it: height advantage is real in combat sports.
 Height may not be the most apparent indicator of strength, but it has a lot of influence on how fighters engage each other.
 It is also closely linked to the reach and ape index – two important indexes that can influence MMA matches’ outcome.
 These reasons are why many MMA fans and observers consider height vital.

-As we all know, they hardly consider height when grouping MMA fighters into different classes.
+As we all know, they hardly consider height when grouping MMA fighters into different classes (for example, check out the UFC weight classes).
 Weight is the ultimate criterion for separating fighters to ensure fair play.
 Therefore, the Mixed martial arts weight classes ensure that people of the same weight category go up against each other.

 Ultimate Fighting Championship and Its Weight Classes